hhfchoi/COVID19-provinces/README.md

 # COVID19-provinces
-COVID-19 pandemic by provinces: have we past the peak
+COVID-19 pandemic by provinces: have we flattened the curve?